dmwm/PHEDEX/Documentation/README/README-Agents.txt

 environment variables.

 When Master runs, it executes an a number of agents in an internal "sh" shell.
-It first executes any settings in an ENVIRON labelled "common".
+It first executes any settings in an ENVIRON labeled "common".
 Then it executes the settings in an ENVIRON defined for each specific agent (if any), followed by the actual agent itself.
 Everything is started on the background.